datstartup/ubuntuopenbox/_posts/2020-06-09-Install-And-Configure-Transmission-Server.md

 `sudo service transmission-daemon start`

 The transmission folder should be also created for user `pi` at `/home/pi/.config/transmission-daemon/`.
-You can manually creat one if the task is not done automatically.
+You can manually create one if the task is not done automatically.

 * Add log

 Run `sudo nano /lib/systemd/system/transmission-daemon.service`.